chiragbharadwaj/site/about/index.md

 </div>

-Currently, I am a senior at Cornell—I decided in Fall 2014 that I wanted to graduate a year early so I could have time to explore and think for that extra year, kind of like a gap year.
-I have since decided that if I'm going to spend the next 6 to 8 years in school anyway to get a Ph.D., it's probably better that I shave off a year somewhere.
-It was a hard decision to make, though, as balancing the costs of losing out on a complete social experience as well as taking fewer classes with the benefits of less financial debt was not so simple.
-Ultimately, I convinced myself that I made the right decision for me given my situation, so here I stand as a second-semester senior, about to graduate one year early.
+Currently, I am a senior at Cornell.

+My experiences at Cornell aren't too different from what I had expected.
+At times it is disillusioning, even humbling, to be in the presence of so many people who are far superior to me intellectually.
+But I am able to learn a lot from these wonderful people, and to me, that's what makes Cornell really great.
+Go Big Red!

-At Cornell, though, I take some unusual CS courses (like [applied logic][4860] and [decision theory][5846]), participate in unusual activities (like [Piano Society][piano] and [Splash!][splash]), and have unusual colleagues for friends (no comment).
+At Cornell, I take unusual classes (like [applied logic][4860]), participate in unusual activities (like [Splash!][splash]), and have unusual colleagues for friends (no comment).

 I mostly stick around areas like theory of computation, programming languages,